Defiance County Coronavirus Information

 Not everyone needs to be tested.
 If you do get tested, you should self-quarantine/isolate at home pending test results and follow the advice of your health care provider or a public health professional.

 DCGHD is working in collaboration the Ohio Department of Health (ODH) and Centers for Disease Control (CDC) and are actively monitoring the Coronavirus Disease 2019 (COVID-19) outbreak.
 Steps you can take to prevent the spread of flu and common cold will also help prevent COVID-19.
-This includes covering your cough, washing your hands, implementing social distancing, and wearing a face covering when around others.
+This includes covering your cough, washing your hands, implementing social distancing, wearing a face covering when around others, and getting vaccinated if eligible.

 Press Releases and Other News Releases